 In August of 2013, the House completed an extension of its services through a program called the Ronald McDonald Family Room, a partnership with Stony Brook Children’s Hospital.
 The Family Room is a family-friendly respite area located on the 11th floor of the hospital.
 As Suffolk County’s only children’s hospital, Stony Brook Children’s serves a population of 1.5 million.
 The Family Room provides support for families of more than 7,000 children who are hospitalized each year at Stony Brook Children’s, helping to alleviate their anxiety of having a child in the hospital by keeping them close to their child’s bedside.

 Most recently, an initiative called Project Design was added to the House’s rich history.
 With the help of generous leaders in the interior design industry including Kravet Inc. and NYC&G (New York Cottages & Gardens), all of the spaces in the Ronald McDonald House of Long Island have been completely re-designed to better comfort the 1,000+ families it serves each year.
 This project focused on updating bedrooms and several common areas.
 In the coming years, the Ronald McDonald House of Long Island hopes to increase its reach by opening a second Ronald McDonald House on premises of Stony Brook University to provide additional comfort to families being served on the eastern end of Long

 Studies show that with their family nearby, a child heals better.
 Not having to worry about food and lodging, a family can handle their crisis with a clearer mind and are able to cope with the situation.
-We are proud to have been a home-away-from-home for over 16,000 families and we look forward to continuing this most important and vital mission.
+We are proud to have been keeping families with sick children close to each other and the care and resources they need for over 30,000 families and we look forward to continuing this most important and vital mission.